During the shoulder seasons of spring and autumn, you might notice an unsightly brown tinge to parts of your lawn.

 Give it a Drink

-The third way to determine whether your lawn is dormant or dead is to try and revive it with water and see whether it recovers.
+The third way to determine whether your lawn is dormant or dead is to try and revive it with a little water and see if it recovers.

 Give the patch of grass a good deep drink (around an inch) once per week for a couple of weeks and then wait to see whether it greens up.